chaunm/node-actors-prototype/actors/logic/account.md

     // any key-value else
     // other dedicated keys:
     // data: [object] for storing data
-    // permissions: [rules] for storing ACLs
+    // permissions: {rules} for storing ACLs
   }
 }
 ```